 Other international commitments, such as its ratification of fundamental International Labour Organization (ILO) Conventions, have also remained static.
 As of 2018, Timor-Leste has ratified six out of eight fundamental ILO Conventions.
 Although it is party to the CRC, Timor-Leste is the only one of eighteen ILO member countries not yet ratifying the Convention concerning Minimum Age for Admission to Employment (C138) which requires countries to set a minimum work age.
-It is also the only one of eleven ILO member countries not to have ratified the Convention concerning the Abolition of Forced Labour (C105).
-To overcome this, Timor-Leste adopted a minimum work age as evidenced by Art 68 of its Labor Code which establishes a minimum work age of 15 allowing minors to perform light duties.
+It is also the only one of eleven ILO member concerning Minimum Age for Admission to concerning of eleven ILO member contribution concerning Neuropean (C138) which requires countries not to have ratified the Convention concerning fundamental fundamental to have ratified the Convention concerning fundamental to have ratified the Convention concerning fundamental fundamental the Abolition of Forced Labour (C105).12 To overcome this, Timor-Leste adopted a minimum work age as evidenced by Art 68 of its Labor Code which establishes a minimum work age of 15 allowing minors to perform light duties.
 Further, the National Commission Against Child Labor under government resolution 1/ 2014 was established to monitor implementation of the ILO Convention.
 Despite these laws, reports of child labour by local and international groups have not diminished.

 Having ratified the Rome Statute of the International Criminal Court (ICC), Timor-Leste incorporated its provisions into national law, thus criminalising actions against humanity, as laid out in the Penal Code.
-Nonetheless, the country has not yet enacted legislation permitting it to co-operate with the ICC.
-In addition, the Penal Code has proved insufficient to challenge impunity for past crimes, and some aspects of it are neither consistent with the Rome Statute, other human rights treaties, nor customary international law.
+Nonetheless, the country has not yet enacted legislation permitting it to co-operate with the ICC.13 In addition, the Penal Code has proved insufficient to challenge impunity for past crimes, and some aspects of it are neither consistent with the Rome Statute, other human rights treaties, nor customary international law.
 In particular, the Penal Code does not appear to include guarantees against national amnesties, pre-conviction pardons, or similar measures of impunity for crimes under international law.